diego-aquino/manipulating-dom-with-js/README.md

 # Manipulating DOM with JavaScript

-Piano interativo desenvolvido como forma de praticar a manipulação da DOM com JavaScript.
+Interactive piano developed as a way to practice the DOM manipulation with JavaScript.

 ![screenshot](/assets/screenshot.png)

 ---

-Esse projeto foi realizado ao longo da masterclass [Manipulação de DOM com JavaScript do Zero](https://www.youtube.com/watch?v=UftSB4DaRU4&list=WL&index=6&t=2809s).
-Agradecimentos a @maykbrito e à @Rocketseat pelo conteúdo!
+This project was developed along the [Manipulação de DOM com JavaScript do Zero](https://www.youtube.com/watch?v=UftSB4DaRU4&list=WL&index=6&t=2809s) masterclass.
+Especial thanks to @maykbrito and @Rocketseat for the content!